We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 With beards, mustaches, and other facial hair so popular among men today, it’s quite likely your partner has at least a little scruff on his face.
-And although facial hair can be sexy, it can also ruin intimate moments by wrecking havoc on your skin.
+And although facial hair can be sexy, it can also ruin intimate moments by wreaking havoc on your skin.

-And while it’s no fun to get beard burn, there are many ways to soothe your skin so it feels better — fast.
+While it’s no fun to get beard burn, there are many ways to soothe your skin so it feels better — fast.

 Most men grow facial hair because males contain high levels of male sex hormones called androgens.
 Androgens signal growth of short and coarse hair on many parts of men’s bodies, including the face.

 Owen Kramer, dermatology resident at the University of Illinois, says that when facial hair rubs against the skin, it creates friction, and this friction can cause irritation.

 “Imagine rubbing a short bristled sponge on the skin,” says Kramer.
 Beard burn is explained by a somewhat similar idea.
 “Rubbing a beard on the skin enough times would cause redness and irritation.”

 Beard burn is a type of irritant contact dermatitis, which can happen when something rubs against the skin.
 It’s different from razor burn or razor bumps, which cause ingrown hairs that make skin itchy after shaving.

 In the case of beard burn, a person’s facial hair causes friction, which removes oils and moisture from your skin’s outer layer and causes inflammation and irritation.